 Consular services charter.
 But we can't get you out of trouble or out of jail.

 Penalties for drug offences are severe and include the death penalty.
 Smoking, possessing or trafficking marijuana can lead to life imprisonment.
 More information: Drugs.

 The carrying and possession of some prescription drugs can result in long jail sentences and heavy fines.
 See Health.

 If you're involved in a legal dispute (including for minor offences) you won't be allowed to leave Taiwan until the dispute is settled.
 Legal processes can be lengthy and local authorities won't accept bonds or deposits to guarantee court appearances.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to:

 Staying within the law

 Male nationals of Taiwan over 18 years of age must undertake military service.
-Some exemptions are available to overseas reisidents.
-If you don't meet the criteria for an exemption, you could be subject to compulsory military service on arrival in Taiwan.
-If you're an Australia-Taiwan dual national and you're male, check your obligations before you travel to Taiwan.
+Some exemptions are available to overseas residents.
+If you don't meet the criteria for an exemption, you could be forced to do military service on arrival.
+If you're a Taiwanese-Australian dual national and you're male, check before you travel.